sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dracut-network</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : dracut modules to build a dracut initramfs with network support
+Short desc    : dracut modules to build a dracut initramfs with network support
 URL          : https://dracut.wiki.kernel.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : This package requires everything which is needed to build a generic
+Descript     : This package requires everything which is needed to build a generic
              : all purpose initramfs with network support with dracut.
 ```